Superconformal Quantum Mechanics and Growth of Sheaf Cohomology: Quantum mechanics on the Hilbert scheme

 The generating function admits the following resummation \cite{Rains} which will be essential to our proof:

 The infinite sum inside the exponential converges to a holomoprhic function in the following domain:

 It can actually be analytically continued to a large domain but throughout this paper we will only work with this domain.
 The factor $3/4$ is chosen because later in our proof $\Re (\hat{m})$ cannot be too close to $\Re (\beta)$.
-We will extract the Taylor coefficients $\mathcal{C}$ using contour integrals
+We will extract the Taylor coefficients $\mathcal{C}$ using {a contour integral}

-And then use the saddle point method to compute its asymptotic.
-Notice that we have replaced $L$ with $2L$ because when the power of $x$ is zero the power of $t$ is always even.
+{Then we will apply the saddle point method to compute its asymptotic}.
+Notice that we have replaced $L$ with $2L$ because when the power of $x$ is zero, the power of $t$ is always even. {The saddle point method predicts that in the limit $L,K>>1$, the integral of $\mathcal{C}$ is dominated by a saddle point near $q_\tau = q_1 = q_2 = 1, \hat{y} = -1$ and the leading order growth of $\mathcal{C}$ is the value of the integrand at the saddle point.} The prediction is: